ahhmeddd-11/Data-Analyst-Internship-Day-01-Task-01/README.md

-# Task 1 - Data Analyst Internship (Elevate Labs)
+# Task 1 - Data Cleaning and Preprocessing

-## Dataset
+## Overview

-- Name: Medical Appointment
-- File: medical-dataset.csv
+This task involves cleaning and preparing raw data for analysis.
+It includes steps like handling missing values, removing duplicates, standardizing formats, and correcting data types.

 ## Tools Used

-- Python
-- pandas
+- Excel

-## What I Did
+## Objectives

-   - Removed duplicate rows
+- Handle missing and duplicate values
+- Standardize inconsistent formats
-   - Cleaned column names
+- Ensure correct data types and column naming

-   - Converted date columns to datetime
-   - Removed rows with negative age
-   - Saved the cleaned data to a new CSV file
+## Approach

+The dataset was cleaned using either Excel or Python.
+Null values were addressed appropriately, duplicates were removed, and formats (dates, text, etc.) were standardized for consistency.

-## Output
+## Deliverables

-   - cleaned_medical_appointments.csv
+- Cleaned dataset
+- Summary of cleaning steps

+## Author

+Syed Ahmed Ali